reagul/Jenkins-VS7-K8s/README.md

 # Jenkins CI/CD on GuestCluster
 ### Install steps go in ORDER

-### Summary of experience :star:
+### Summary of experience

 This repo will take you through
 - Installing Jenkins on your Kubernetes Env
 - Run  SpringBoot CI/CD Pipeline Which will
 	-  Access Github build a Java Spring Boot app
 	-  Run maven unit tests
-	-  create a deployment jar
+	-  Create deployment jar
-	-  Check-in build repo
+	-  Check-in build
 	-  Deploy the docker image to K8 namespace

 We will be deploying the SpringBoot app into a "default" namespace.
 Pipeline wiill use Config's for Kubernetes and Github  using plugins.
 We configure and run this jenkins file SpringBoot-Actuator-JenkinsFile found inside /JenkinsScriptFiles/.

+:star:We will assume that once the build `SUCCEEDS` the user will build a Docker image using the `Dockerfile` in this repo and use a local/remote docker hub.
+Common docker repo include Artifactory/Nexus.
+This a necessary manual step at this point in time.

 #### Pre-Req :